A Day Trip Guide To Mount Rigi, Switzerland

 Popular Mount.
 Rigi hiking trails

-Here are some suggestions for hiking trail suggestions to discover the best spots on Mount Rigi.
+Here are some suggestions for hiking trails to discover the best spots on Mount Rigi.

 1. Take the Rigi Kulm–Rigi Staffel (20 min)